chanodya19/major_project/README.md

 count_files <- list.files(path = star_dir, pattern = "ReadsPerGene.out.tab$", full.names = T)
 ```

 A raw count of all the reads for each gene all the different replicates at 0h and 24 h were made.
 The final raw_count_mt data matrix displays the gene name (column 1) as the unique identified for each preceeding column.
 Each preceeding column ( columns 2-6) shows the reeds observed per gene per condition.
+raw_count_df table was made alongside the Table1_reference_gene_raw_count.csv file in the 04_DE folder

 ```{r}
 firstFile_df <- read.delim(count_files[1], header = F)